OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-13.md

 ## Hebrews 13:8

-Jesus Christ is the same yesterday, today and forever.
+Jesus Christ is always the same; yesterday, today and for all time.

 ## Hebrews 13:9